randyoyarzabal/plex_light/README.md

 However, in `Advanced` mode, there are some issues due to Plex's limitation on playback events when trailers/pre-roll are involved:

-> Issue #1: Lights turn on when movie starts.
+> Issue #1: Lights turn on (instead of off) when movie starts.
 > Solution: Make sure pre-roll videos are enabled if trailers are enabled.

+> Issue #2: There's a long delay in some/all the actions.
+> Solution: Be sure to set CONTROL_MODE='Basic' when trailers/pre-roll are disabled or the stop/play delays will be
+> in effect.

 > Issue #2: Lights turn on and off in between trailers.
 > Solution: Be sure you have CONTROL_MODE='Advanced' and pre-roll enabled in Plex.
 This could also be a timing issue